Fossil fuel: Environmental effects

 Combustion of fossil fuels generates sulfuric and nitric acids, which fall to Earth as acid rain, impacting both natural areas and the built environment.
 Monuments and sculptures made from marble and limestone are particularly vulnerable, as the acids dissolve calcium carbonate.

 Fossil fuels also contain radioactive materials, mainly uranium and thorium, which are released into the atmosphere.
 In 2000, about 12,000 tonnes of thorium and 5,000 tonnes of uranium were released worldwide from burning coal.
 It is estimated that during 1982, US coal burning released 155 times as much radioactivity into the atmosphere as the Three Mile Island accident.

 Burning coal also generates large amounts of bottom ash and fly ash.
 These materials are used in a wide variety of applications (see Fly ash reuse), utilizing, for example, about 40% of the United States production.

 In addition to the effects that result from burning, the harvesting, processing, and distribution of fossil fuels also have environmental effects.
 Coal mining methods, particularly mountaintop removal and strip mining, have negative environmental impacts, and offshore oil drilling poses a hazard to aquatic organisms.
 Fossil fuel wells can contribute to methane release via fugitive gas emissions.
 Oil refineries also have negative environmental impacts, including air and water pollution.
 Coal is sometimes transported by diesel-powered locomotives, while crude oil is typically transported by tanker ships, requiring the combustion of additional fossil fuels.

 A variety of mitigating efforts have arisen to counter the negative effects of fossil fuels.
 This includes a movement to use alternative energy sources, such as renewable energy.
 Environmental regulation uses a variety of approaches to limit these emissions; for example, rules against releasing waste products like fly ash into the atmosphere.

 In December 2020, the United Nations released a report saying that despite the need to reduce greenhouse emissions, various governments are "doubling down" on fossil fuels, in some cases diverting over 50% of their COVID-19 recovery stimulus funding to fossil fuel production rather than to alternative energy.
 The UN secretary general António Guterres declared that "Humanity is waging war on nature.
 This is suicidal.
 Nature always strikes back – and it is already doing so with growing force and fury."
-However, Guterres also said there is still cause for hope, anticipating Joe Biden's plan for the US to join other large emitters like China and the EU in adopting targets to reach net zero emissions by 2050.
+He also claimed there is still cause for hope, anticipating the US plan to join other large emitters like China and the EU in adopting targets to reach net zero emissions by 2050.

+Inflation effects

+Fossilflation is a term that describes the impact of fossil fuels on inflation.

+According to Vox in August 2022, "Economists have pointed to energy prices as the main reason for high inflation", noting that "energy prices indirectly affect virtually every part of the economy".
+Sectors that raise prices significantly as a result of higher fossil fuel prices include transportation, food, and shipping.